What are Threat Feeds?

 Understanding how and from where your feeds get their information will help determine the process that turns data into actionable intelligence.
 All organizations need threat feeds and threat intelligence feeds but putting context around them is the crucial part.

 Cofense Intelligence provides the phishing alerts, information, and insights you need to proactively defend your organization against phishing threats.
-Our unique combination of technology and human insight — paired with our 26M+ strong global reporters network — makes it easy to get the information you need to protect your organization.
+Our unique combination of Artificial Intelligence, Machine Learning and Human Intelligence — paired with our 35M+ global reporters — makes it easy to get the information you need to protect your organization.

 With Cofense’s unique security intelligence, you are armed with the weapons you need to identify, block, and investigate threats hitting your enterprise daily.
 This precise information is available in multiple forms for your teams to prepare and respond to active attacks to your network: